Huegoxaga/notes/java/android.md

 - `Spinner mySpinner = findViewById(R.id.spinner);`
 - Spinner requires to override two different methods
   - `onItemSelected(AdapterView<?> parent, View view, int position, long id)` Callback method to be invoked when a new item in this view has been selected.
 It is not called if there is no change in selection
+  - When item list increase from 0 to 1, that single item will not be able to selected, add a first item as `Select an Item` to avoid this issue
   - `onNothingSelected(AdapterView<?> parent)` Callback method to be invoked when the selection disappears from this view or when the adapter becomes empty
 - `mySpinner.setSelection(0, false);` set the first selection as default
   - Set a selection before setting listener, to prevent "ghost" selection on start
+- `mySpinner.getSelectedItemPosition()` return the index of seltected item, return `-1` if no item is selected

 #### Button